ansible/ansibullbot/CONTRIBUTING.md

 ## Python compatibility

-Ansibullbot is compatible with both Python 2.7 and Python 3.7.
+Ansibullbot is compatible with Python 3.8+.

-Usage of unicode strings is required.

 ## Getting started